-Perhaps the greatest example of this is Granny Weatherwax choosing whether to save a man's child or his wife.
-Someone told her afterward she should have allowed him to choose.
+Perhaps the greatest example of this is Granny Weatherwax, while acting as midwife, choosing whether to save a man's child or his wife after a childbirth goes badly.
+Someone told her afterwards she should have allowed him to choose.
 Her response?
 "What has he ever done to me that I should hurt him so?"

 In The Fifth Elephant.
 Angua (the werewolf) asks if Carrot (her boyfriend) would "put her down" if she became as crazy as her brother.
 Carrot answers yes.
 Angua smiles and asks "Promise?"

 The biggest example of Shoot the Dog in the series was in Night Watch.

 Willikins engages in a few of these during Snuff, in part so Vimes - who's already testing his personal limits during the book - doesn't have to.
 In addition, Wee Mad Arthur's sideplot sees him having to give the same help Vimes did in Night Watch.

 In The Gunslinger, Roland is forced to choose between finally catching the Man in Black (the only one who can tell him how to reach the Dark Tower) and saving young Jake from falling to his death.
 As a clue to which he decided on, let's just say he found out how to get to the Tower.
 To be fair, in Roland's mind, anything is permitted because Roland believes the entirety of all existence (and, indeed, non-existence) is at stake.
 And Jake gets better.
 And Roland's belief happens to be right on the money.